Mouse-GYM/auto-trainer/README.md

 ## Scripts

-Most of the content in `scripts` are generally lightweight utilities to determine if various components of the system are working as expected.
+Most of the content in `scripts` are lightweight utilities to determine if various components of the system are working as expected.

 * acquire_image.py
   * Captures a single image frame from the camera specified by the `cameraurl`